vishalmysore/Tools4AI/README.md

 This project illustrates the integration of AI with enterprise tools, converting natural language prompts <br>
 into actionable behaviors.
 By leveraging AI capabilities, it streamlines <br>
 user interactions with complex systems, enhancing productivity and innovation across diverse applications.<br>
+<br><br>
+we can integrate AI with a customer service application.
+Users can interact with the AI system by asking<br> questions or making requests in natural language.
+For example, a user might ask, "Schedule a maintenance <br>
+appointment for my car."
+The AI system interprets the request, extracts relevant information such as the <br>
+service required and preferred date, and then triggers the appropriate action in the customer service<br>
+application to schedule the appointment.
+This seamless integration streamlines the process for users and<br>
+enhances the efficiency of the customer service workflow.<br>
 ## SETUP

 mvn clean install